 01 of 03

-Kirschwasser - Cherry Eau de Vie
+Kirschwasser: Cherry Eau de Vie

 Kirschwasser is one of the most famous eaux de vie from Germany and Switzerland.
-Also known as "Kirsch," it is distilled from fermented sweet cherry mash into a clear liquid with a mean alcohol level of 40%.
-Mentioned in literature from the 15th century, it is an enduring drink that "...helps the poor man to make more song..."
-(Albert Hauser - "Vom Essen und Trinken im alten Zürich, it's been mentioned in literature from as early as the 15th century.
+Also known as "kirsch," it is distilled from fermented sweet cherry mash into a clear liquid with a mean alcohol level of 40%.
+According to Albert Hauser's Vom Essen und Trinken im alten Zürich, it's been mentioned in literature from as early as the 15th century.

 It is made by fermenting a clean mash, usually with the pits (which can give it a slight almond aroma) of one or more sweet cherry varieties.
 Any cherry which can be made into jam is eligible for distilling.
 The most important thing is that the cherry is very ripe, with a high sugar content.
 The aromas and flavors are distilled with the alcohol, although a one to two-year storage in tanks or crocks can help develop the flavor nuances.
-Cherries are processed the day of harvest for best results.
+Cherries are processed on the day of harvest for the best results.

-The flavor profile of Kirschwasser is not sweet like some brandies but sharper, like grappa or vodka.
+The flavor profile of kirschwasser is not sweet like some brandies but sharper, like grappa or vodka.
 Cherry aromas flavors predominate and bitter almond from fermenting with the pits sometimes comes through.

-In the US, one of the least expensive Kirschwasser brands is Hiram Walker.
+In the US, one of the least expensive kirschwasser brands is Hiram Walker.
 It will also be the easiest to find in almost any liquor store and is mostly good for recipes but less so for drinking.
 It is sold in 750 ml bottles.
 Smaller bottles have been widely discontinued.
-DeKuyper also sells Kirschwasser-flavored brandy and Leroux and Arrow also carry inexpensive bottles.
+DeKuyper also sells kirschwasser-flavored brandy and Leroux and Arrow also carry inexpensive bottles.

 02 of 03

-Himbeergeist - Raspberry Schnapps
+Himbeergeist: Raspberry Schnapps

 Himbeergeist is not sweet.
 It has aromas and flavors of the berries used, but a shorter finish than the brandies.
 It can be drunk neat, out of small glasses, or used to spike various fruit and cream desserts.
 You can also stir it into marmalade before filling the jars.

 One popular dessert is raspberry sauce over vanilla ice cream (often with freshly whipped cream).
-Thaw frozen raspberries in a pan over medium heat, mash a bit, sweeten and add a "Schnapsglas" full of Himbeergeist.
+Thaw frozen raspberries in a pan over medium heat, mash a bit, sweeten and add a schnapsglas full of himbeergeist.
 Use hot over the ice cream.

 03 of 03

-Zwetchgenwasser - Plum Brandy
+Zwetchgenwasser: Plum Brandy

 Produced primarily in Baden-Württemberg (southwest Germany) and the Allgäu, the production of Zwetschgenwasser creates a secondary market for fruit and keeps fallen fruit from being wasted.

-It is made from fermented house or Italian plums (Prunus domestica subsp. domestica), which are held in casks for weeks to months before being double distilled.
+It is made from fermented house or Italian plums (Prunus domestica subsp. domestica) which are held in casks for weeks to months before being double distilled.
 It is fairly easy to make and therefore often made in hobby stills.

 The brandy is clear and colorless.
-It is kept in a carboy or tank to age, thereby reducing some of the bite.
+It is kept in a carboy or tank to age, thereby reducing some of its bite.
 Some of the best Zwetschgenwasser is aged for years before being drunk.
 After aging, it is cut with water to a 40% alcohol level.